Uterine Polyps

 Ultrasound pictures with polyps:

-Picture at left is ultrasound of a uterus with polyps in the endometrial lining (between green L’s).
+Picture at the top is ultrasound of a uterus with polyps in the endometrial lining (between green L’s).
 The polyps can not be seen well because they are hidden in normal endometrial tissue.

-Photo at right shows the same uterus with sterile salt water injected in the uterine cavity.
+Photo at the bottom shows the same uterus with sterile salt water injected in the uterine cavity.
 This test is called a sonohysterogram, or hydrosonography.
 The polyps are surrounded by water (black) and are easily seen – one is between the red X’s.

 Normal uterus on ultrasound